-“The demands and expectations of customers in all industries and across the world are rising,” says Kim MacGillavry, vice president, customer experience, of DHL Freight.
+“The demands and expectations of customers in all industries and across the world are rising,” says Kim MacGillavry, who was the VP of customer experience at DHL Freight, during its CX transformation.
 “This trend is fueled by technology-driven consumerism, subdued economic growth and large spread commoditisation of products and services.
 To make customers happy nowadays you need to do more than just sell good quality products and services at a fair price.
 In the logistics business this means that being easy to do business with, acting quickly and providing more personalised care have become equally important attributes of success.”

 The survey demonstrated that there was a more complex relationship between company and customer than expected, and DHL Freight understood that improving the overall customer experience could therefore provide competitive differentiation, which if managed well would reduce customer churn and increase positive word-of-mouth to drive new business.
 This would, however, necessitate a shift in company culture to become more customer-centric across departments and locations from management to the shop floor – something that required a fundamental change.

 “Managing the customer experience is not something that concerns only the frontline employees and it can’t be delegated to a particular department,” notes MacGillavry.
 “When doing business with a logistics company, customers interact with a lot of different people.
 The experience customers have when working with a logistics company is therefore determined by all these interactions and the impressions they leave the customers put together.
 It requires new structures, processes and systems that transform a company.
 It can’t be expected to happen without making structural changes.

 “In this context we put in place a customer experience department that is managed as a line function from the management board down to the branches.
 In our case there are two components to this.
 One is to design and implement a customer experience management programme across the entire organisation and the other is to build a customer service department that sits alongside other core functions such as operations, finance and sales.”